FelipeACXavier/PhD/content/Meeting notes/Weekly sync/2024-11-27 - Beginning of development.md

 # To do

 _What is the plan for next week?_
-### Part 1 - Quick meeting with Loek

-- Look further into visual representation of languages
+Look further into visual representation of languages
 - Test roboSC ([Wesselink  et al. 2023](https://ieeexplore.ieee.org/document/10161436/?arnumber=10161436&tag=1)) and start with the abstract definition of a visual wrapper around it:
 	- What do we want to represent?
 	- What are the essential concepts?
 	- What lacks in the underlying language?
+### Part 1 - Quick meeting with Loek

-- Talk to Ivan about RoboSC
+- Talk to Ivan about RoboSC (2024-11-28)
 	- Was the meta-model ever used?
 If not, why not?
 	- Other ideas?
 ---